Snowing222/Dogbreed-Finder/README.md

 ***1. One thing we expect from our team and accordingly grade submissions for is proper, valuable test coverage.
 Your submission is lacking tests for the functionality you developed.***

 ***Comment***
 I understand how to wite class based components and test by shallow rendering them.
 I'm not familar with writing test for custom hook w/ fetching and functional component.
-This lead me to spend a few days on reading , there is differenct opinions, but I couldnt find the right doc to follow and figure out the proper testing stradegy for my code.
+This lead me to spend a few days on fiercely googling and reading, there is differenct opinions, but I couldnt find the satisfied doc to follow and figure out the proper testing stradegy for my code.
 Below is what I have so far.
 I hope the team can give me some feedback on this, and point me to the right direction.

 User Story - What I want to test: